MERRIMACK COLLEGE WARRIORS UPEND VERMONT CATAMOUNTS, 4-1

-Junior defenseman Brendan Ellis had a goal and an assist for the Warriors
+Junior defenseman Brendan Ellis and freshman forward Brian Christie each post goal and assist for Warriors

 BURLINGTON, Vt. - Merrimack scored two goals in the each of the first and third periods and held off Vermont for a 4-1 victory in Hockey East action on Saturday night at Gutterson Fieldhouse.
 The Catamounts fall to 6-9-4 (3-6-4 HEA) with their first loss in a month, while the Warriors improve to 7-8-4 (5-4-1 HEA).